Lucas Veríssimo: Benfica

 On 4 January 2021, Veríssimo agreed to a move to Primeira Liga side S.L.
 Benfica, for a fee of €6.5 million; he remained at Santos until the end of the club's participation in the 2020 Copa Libertadores.
 Santos officially announced the move eleven days later.
 On 18 February 2021, Veríssimo made his debut in a 1–1 draw against Arsenal in the UEFA Europa League.

 On 7 November 2021, during a home match against Braga, Veríssimo suffered an knee injury that required surgery, ruling him out for the rest of the 2021–22 season.
 After almost an year in the sidelines, Veríssimo made his return from injury on 22 October 2022, starting for Benfica's B team in a 2–0 away win at B-SAD in the Liga Portugal 2.

 After returning from injury, Veríssimo struggled for minutes under new manager Roger Schmidt, who preferred a centre-back partnership of Otamendi and António Silva.
 In the 2022–23 season, Veríssimo made just 6 appearances in all competitions for Benfica's main team.

-Corinthians (loan)
+Loan to Corinthians

 On 26 July 2023, Veríssimo returned to Brazil, joining Corinthians on a loan deal until 30 June 2024.
 The São Paulo-based club paid a loan fee of €1 million, which could rise to €2 million with add-ons.

 Al-Duhail

 On 25 January 2024, while Veríssimo was still at Corinthians, Benfica cancelled the loan and permanently transferred him to Qatar Stars League club Al-Duhail, for a reported fee of €9 million.
+He was a regular starter during the 2024–25 season, missing only one league match due to suspension and scoring three goals.

+Loan to Al-Wakrah

+On 22 July 2025, amidst rumours of a possible return to Brazil, Veríssimo was loaned to Al-Wakrah also in the Qatari top tier.

+Santos return

+On 3 March 2026, Santos announced the return of Veríssimo on a three-year contract.
+He made his re-debut for the club nineteen days later, captaining the side in a 0–0 away draw against Cruzeiro.

 International career

-He made his debut for Brazil national football team on 9 September 2021 in a World Cup qualifier against Peru.
+On 14 May 2021, Veríssimo was called up to the Brazil national team for two 2022 FIFA World Cup qualifying matches against Ecuador and Paraguay, but had to withdraw days later due to an injury.
+Called up again in August, he his full international debut on 9 September, starting in 2–0 win over Peru.